Find Affordable College Courses

 Women make up 41% of the conservation majors at the school.

-Out of the 16 schools in the Plains States Region that were part of this year’s ranking, University of Missouri - Columbia landed the # 4 spot on the list.
-Located in the midsize city of Columbia, Mizzou is a public school with a very large student population.
+A rank of #4 on this year’s list means University of Missouri - Columbia is a great place for natural resources conservation students working on their master’s degree.
+Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.

 Women make up 42% of the conservation majors at the school.

-Read full report on Natural Resources Conservation at University of Missouri - Columbia
+Full Natural Resources Conservation at University of Missouri - Columbia Report

 Of the 9 students majoring in conservation at WSU, 67% are male and 33% are female.